richardzyx/node-microservice/README.md

 ability of load balance offered by message brokers such as RabbitMQ.
 We did it by first trying all the current available choices based on seneca.js, but none of them really worked in the most basic aspects.
 So we decided to do this without any dependency on seneca, thus allowing us the maximum freedom in programming language, and set up RabbitMQ server as our own message broker.
-Using this package, you only need two line of code to set up the server, and about three lines for the client.
+Using this package, you only need one function to set up the server, and two functions for the client.
 You can even separate the connection and send functions for the client, so you only need to connect once for your entire project, and send any number of requests.